-- Album This interview has been made to promote the Give My Regards To Broad Street Official album.
+- Album This interview has been made to promote the Give My Regards To Broad Street (CD version) Official album.

 Spread the love!
 If you like what you are seeing, share it on social networks and let others know about The Paul McCartney Project.

 This interview remains the property of the respective copyright owner, and no implication of ownership by us is intended or should be inferred.
 Any copyright owner who wants something removed should contact us and we will do so immediately.